• start here

 3x liner socks: Injinji Liner Crew + REI Co-op Silk Liner Crew Socks

-I wore my favourite toe-sock liners under my boot socks to reduce friction and prevent blisters throughout the trail.
+I wore my favourite toe-sock liners under my boot socks to reduce friction throughout the trail.
+These are my secret weapon against blisters!

 Alta Via 1 2 4 Packing List- Italian Dolomites